Keep up with the latest hiring trends!

 SocialTalent is used for whatever challenges they face and has become a go-to resource for learning moments.
 As George says: “SocialTalent is a great way to access bite-sized learning in the topics you are interested in, whether you are a starting recruiter or looking to take your experience to the next level with leadership or DEI training” – recruiters use the platform to upskill so everyone has access to the same knowledge and can attain a strong foundation.

 Additionally, the Hudson RPO Academy, developed and deployed by George himself, has also been created – a dedicated space that gives talent with the right transferable skills an opportunity to train as recruiters.

 L&D is at the heart of this organization.
 Hudson RPO understands how vital it is to ensure that their recruiters are firmly on the pulse and have fostered a culture which feeds into this.
-Recruiting training is becoming non-negotiable – for TA to source essential talent, deliver an exceptional hiring experience, and help build workforces of the future, they need to develop their skills.
+Recruiter Training Courses are becoming non-negotiable – for TA to source essential talent, deliver an exceptional hiring experience, and help build workforces of the future, they need to develop their skills.

 In the unceasing quest for exceptional talent, the role of Learning and Development stands as an unwavering beacon.
 The scarcity of talent, combined with the elevated expectations of candidates and the dynamic tech-powered landscape, necessitates a new breed of recruiter.
 Those who invest in continuous learning of their recruiters, like Hudson RPO, allow them to become more than talent scouts; they evolve into strategic Talent Advisors who sculpt the trajectory of their organizations.